Single sign-on

 Configuration access

 SSO configurations can be configured to be exclusively accessible by the Management tenant, thus preventing other tenants from accessing the configurations.
 Users of such tenants are unable to update the configuration.
 This removes the risk of an incorrectly configured SSO, which can prevent other users from logging in via SSO.
 The Management tenant can grant or restrict access to SSO configurations for specific tenants.
-For more information about configuration access, refer to the Login options API in the Cumulocity IoT OpenAPI Specification.
+For more information about configuration access, refer to the Login options API in the Cumulocity OpenAPI Specification.

 Configuration view